hermesz1/Dissertation-Data-Analysis/README.md

-# dissertation_data_analysis
+# Dissertation Data Analysis Jupyter Notebook

-Data Analysis Jupyter Notebook
+All figures, tables and statistics used in my dissertation were created using this Jupyter Notebook.